FOR585: Smartphone Forensic Analysis In-Depth will help you understand:

 PLEASE INSTALL THE FOLLOWING SOFTWARE PRIOR TO CLASS

-- Download and install VMware Workstation Pro 15.5.X+, VMware Player 15.5.X+ or Fusion 11.5+ on your system prior to the start of the class.
+- Download and install the latest version of VMWare Workstation, VMWare Fusion & VMware on your system prior to class beginning.
 If you do not own a licensed copy of VMware Workstation or Fusion, you can download a free 30-day trial copy from VMware.
-VMware will send you a time-limited serial number if you register for the trial on its website.
+VMware will send you a time-limited serial number if you register for the trial at their website.

 - Download and install 7Zip (for Windows Hosts) or Keka (macOS).